 We considered a number of possible ways of structuring the anthology in the light of current knowledge about teachers' professional learning.
-We decided that what was most likely to be helpful to you as practitioners in the early years of your profession was to provide evidence about teaching and learning strategies that had proven themselves in the classroom with an emphasis on what teachers believe, know and do both in relation to their subject knowledge and their knowledge of how pupils learn.
+We decided that what was most likely to be helpful to you as practitioners in your early years of teaching was to provide evidence about teaching and learning strategies that had proven themselves in the classroom.

+We've put the emphasis on what teachers believe, know and do, both in relation to their subject knowledge and their knowledge of how pupils learn.
 Crucially this approach also includes an understanding of how these areas interact with one another.
-If you are interested in exploring this model further you will find more details in the RfT 'Effective Teachers of Numeracy'.
+If you are interested in exploring this model further you will find more details in the Research for Teachers summary 'Effective Teachers of Numeracy'.